clcmo/clcmo/docs/README.md

     <h2>👩‍🦰 About Me</h2>
   </summary>

-I have a degree in Public Administration, I worked in the area, but if there's one thing I've discovered, it's that I have the vocation to develop software - and dreams too - in addition to communicating.

-Today I work in application development, an experience that started in earnest in 2019, and I also enjoy learning and teaching.
-In addition to writing on websites and blogs (and there are three, well segmented: a personal one, a musical one and a tech one), I have just over 1000 followers in the three largest social networks.
+I've been working in development since 2019, developing features for Itaú and PagBank.
+As a team, I've developed solutions for e-commerce, financial education, payments, communications and analytics.
+I was awarded second place at HackaPag, in June 2022, with a project focused on financial education.

+I have a postgraduate degree in Artificial Intelligence from TIDD at PUC-SP, with the article "Consumerism, Morality and Excesses of the Digitalised Society".
+Since 2021, I've been doing research into the future of society with the internet of things and the advent of artificial intelligence - which I intend to do for a master's degree.

+I graduated from FATEC-SP with a degree in Systems Analysis and Development, and from UFOP with a degree in Public Administration.

-I also have knowledge in two more languages: English and French, and I aim, in addition to continuing to improve myself, to be able to teach people who are curious and willing to get to know this so rich area that is technology.
+I also have knowledge in two languages: English and French, and I aim, in addition to continuing to improve myself, to be able to teach people who are curious and willing to get to know this so rich area that is technology.

 <details>
   <summary>